Algebraic interaction strength for translation surfaces with multiple singularities: Proof of Theorem

-where the last inequality come from the fact that $p \geq 4$ and:
+where the last inequality comes from the fact that $p \geq 4$ and:

-\item If $p = 3$, and $q=1$, then we have from \eqref{eq:length_estimate_1}:
+\item If $p = 3$, and $q=1$, then we have from \eqref{eq:second_shortest}:

-\item If $p=3$ and $q=0$, then we should notice that the first and the last segment of the maximal sequence lie either both on top of the $n$-gon or both on the bottom part of the $n$-gon, and in particular $\alpha$ cannot both start at $A$ and end at $A'$, and therefore we can use Equation~\eqref{eq:case_slightly_better}.
+\item If $p=3$ and $q=0$, then we should notice that the first and the last segment of the maximal sequence lie either both on top of the $n$-gon or both on the bottom part of the $n$-gon, and in particular $\alpha$ cannot both start at $A$ and end at $A'$, and therefore we can use Equation~\eqref{eq:second_shortest_2}.
 In particular:

 \item If $p = 2$, then if $\alpha$ starts at $A$ and ends at $A'$, we have $\alpha = \Delta$.
-Otherwise\footnote{In fact if $\alpha \neq \Delta$ and $p=2$ then one can notice that the maximal sequence must start on $BC$ \textit{and} end on $B'C'$, because of the assumption on the slope of $\alpha$.}, we can use \eqref{eq:case_slightly_better} to obtain:
+Otherwise\footnote{In fact if $\alpha \neq \Delta$ and $p=2$ then one can notice that the maximal sequence must start on $BC$ \textit{and} end on $B'C'$, because of the assumption on the slope of $\alpha$.}, we can use \eqref{eq:second_shortest_2} to obtain:

-\item Finally, if $p=1$, that means $\alpha$ is a short diagonal (of length at least $\varphi_{10}= \sqrt{2} + \varepsilon_0$, with equality for the decagon), or the horizontal side (recall that the direction of $\alpha$ is supposed to be in $\Sigma_0$), and we already know the inequality holds for short diagonals and we do not consider sides here. \end{itemize} This completes the proof of Lemma \ref{lem:length_consecutive_short} \end{proof}
+\item Finally, if $p=1$, since sides are excluded that means $\alpha$ is a diagonal, and its length is least $\varphi_{10}= \eta_0 + \varepsilon_0$, with equality for short diagonals of the decagon. \end{itemize} This completes the proof of Proposition \ref{prop:study_lengths}.